 Motorcycles are at a disadvantage on roadways simply because they do not offer the safety that cars, sports utility vehicles, and trucks offer.
 Drivers operating these vehicles must use extra caution at intersections to verify there is not a motorcycle in their blind spot.
 Drivers must also be aware of the distance they need to stop their vehicle if there is a motorcycle in front of them since a rear-end collision can result in serious injury or death of a motorcyclist.

 Every motorist must ensure they know what other vehicles are on the roadway and be particularly aware of a motorcycle.
 Keep in mind that a motorcycle operator may have to swerve to avoid items in the roadway, such as tire debris, branches, or uneven areas which a car or truck may travel over safely.
 Being aware of others on the roadway should always be important.

 Let Us Settle Your Case

-Pacific West Injury Law has years of experience handling a wide variety of accident injury cases.
-If you are a victim of a Nevada motorcycle accident or a family member who lost their loved one in a motorcycle crash, contact Pacific West Injury Law today at (702) 602-4878 and learn about your rights and your options.
+Pacific West Injury Law has years of experience handling various accident injury cases.
+If you are a victim of a Nevada motorcycle accident or a family member who lost their loved one in a motorcycle crash, contact Pacific West Injury Law today and learn about your rights and your options.
 We will help you get the compensation you are entitled to for your losses.